-The following bad habits can raise blood pressure and lead to other habits that are bad for your health (resource).
+The following bad habits can raise blood pressure and lead to other habits bad for your health 13.

 Excess Alcohol: Abusing alcohol can lead to high blood pressure and other health issues like heart attack, strokes and obesity.

-Illegal Drugs: Many illegal drugs can increase heart beat, make your heart work harder and increase blood pressure.
+Illegal Drugs: Many illegal drugs can increase the heart rate and make the heart work harder and increase blood pressure.

 15. Avoid Foods Bad For Blood Pressure

-Many foods have added sugar, excess sodium and unhealthy fats (resource).
+Many foods have added sugar, excess sodium and unhealthy fats 14.
 The following are foods to avoid to lower blood pressure.

 Deli and Processed Meats: These foods are loaded with sodium and are associated with many diseases including high blood pressure and heart disease.